leobertolazzi/meta-learning-logic/README.md

-# MIND
+# Meta-Learning Logic
-Code for the paper "A MIND for Reasoning: Meta-learning for In-context Deduction"
+Code for the paper "Teaching Small Language Models to Learn Logic through Meta-Learning"